awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-resourceversion.md

 For more information on how to develop resources and ready them for registration, see [Creating Resource Providers](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-types.html) in the *CloudFormation CLI User Guide*\.

 You can have a maximum of 50 resource versions registered at a time\.
-This maximum is per account and per region\.
+This maximum is per account and per Region\.

 ## Syntax<a name="aws-resource-cloudformation-resourceversion-syntax"></a>